peterdemin/peterdemin.github.io/source/12_articles/38-book-driven-development.md

     - [31.01] Deployment infrastructure
     - [31.02] Product feature 1
     - [31.03] Product feature 2
+  - 32 Infrastructure ADRs
+    - [32.01] Using Sphinx to generate documentation
-  - 32 Product feature 1 ADRs
+  - 33 Product feature 1 ADRs
+    - [33.00] Common template for ADRs
-    - [32.01] Using React for web frontend
+    - [33.01] Using React for web frontend
-    - [32.02] Using Kafka for background processing
+    - [33.02] Using Kafka for background processing
+    - [33.03] Using common template for project pages
 - 40-49 Projects
   - 40 Product Feature 1 Projects
     - [40.01] New project
+- 50-59 Changelog
+  - 50 Weekly Product Deliverables
+    - [50.01] Deliverables for week of Aug 27, 2023
+- 60-69 Policies
+  - 60 Security
+    - [60.01] Best practices for PII handling
+  - 61 Infrastructure
+    - [61.01] Deployment self-serve guidelines

 ## Book-centered Work Flow

-As an engineer starts working on a new project, they create a new page under category "40 Product Feature 1 Projects".
+As an engineer starts working on a new project, they:
+1. Create a new page under category "40 Product Feature 1 Projects".
+2. Pick the next available number: [40.01].
+3. Start with a template defined in [33.03].
+4. Fill in Context and Goal sections.
+5. While working on the task, create new Architectural Decision Record pages under chapter 33 using [33.00] as a template.

+## Book Building

+The company is using Sphinx docs for the Book generation.
+This provides many benefits:
+1. Support for Markdown for simple formatting, and RestructuredText for more complex ones.
+2. Easy verified cross-references between pages.
+3. Simple content auto-generation through scripting.

+## Auto-Generation Examples

+1. Project updates are generated from git history.
+2. People and Team pages auto-updated with the links to projects the person worked on.
+3. In-depth code walkthroughs pick docstrings from source code.
+4. Topic deep-dives documented through Jupyter Notebooks.
+5. High-level behavioral test included in project pages.